-The Pressure Cooker workshop began at 9am, and ran continuously through to presentations at 9am the next morning (Figure 4).
-After dividing participants into respective teams, the workshop began with a general introduction on risk communication, moving on to case study specialist presentations on the two case studies, before the case study and briefing material was handed out to the teams.
+The pressure cooker workshop began at 09:00 LT (local time) and ran continuously through to presentations at 09:00 LT. the next morning (Fig. 4).
+After dividing participants into respective teams, the workshop began with a general introduction on risk communication, moving on to case study specialist presentations on the two case studies, before the case study and briefing material were handed out to the teams.
 Participants were not aware of the case studies or challenges prior to the event.
-The event was run in English primarily, with some translation from Spanish where necessary.
+The event was run primarily in English, with some translation from Spanish where necessary.

-All participants were shown pre-recorded video interviews (with English subtitles) of members of the communities within the case studies, and transcripts of the interviews were provided (see example links in Water Youth Network, 2018, p.8).
-Each team was given digital and print copies of the detailed case study report (as detailed above), a shorter case study summary, copies of their specific brief, the key presentation slides, links to further data sources, and a notebook in which to record their progress and decision making process.
+All participants were shown pre-recorded video interviews (with English subtitles) of members of the communities within the case studies, and transcripts of the interviews were provided (see example links in Water Youth Network, 2018, p.
+8).
+Each team was given digital and print copies of the detailed case study report (as detailed above), a shorter case study summary, copies of their specific brief, the key presentation slides, links to further data sources, and a notebook in which to record their progress and decision-making process.
 All of the briefs began with variations on the template phrase:

-Your team has been hired by local government office in [region] for a research consultancy to come up with a risk communication strategy including outputs targeted at [brief specific group/hazard] of [region].
+Your team has been hired by the local government office in [region] for a research consultancy to come up with a risk communication strategy including outputs targeted at [brief-specific group/hazard] of [region].
 As a part of your communication strategy you will need to develop an output tailored specifically for a selected vulnerable sub-target group.

-Each team was coached by an early career researcher to support them as required and stimulate discussion throughout the workshop and help them follow the three-step process.
+Each team was coached by an early career researcher to support them as required and stimulate discussion throughout the workshop as well as helping them follow the threestep process.
 The coach also looked out for the well-being of the team members.
-Teams received feedback from case study specialists, ensuring that the solutions developed were informed by the state-of-the-art science/practice and took into account local needs.
-At 4am all teams had to submit a four-page overview document reporting on their project for submission to the judges.
+Teams received feedback from case study specialists, ensuring that the solutions developed were informed by the state-of-the-art science/practice and took local needs into account.
+At 04:00 LT. all teams had to submit a four-page overview document reporting on their project for submission to the judges.
 The documents had to cover the context, the communication strategy itself, and the intended outcome and impact of the proposed strategy.
-24 hours after the start of the workshop, each group gave a 10 minute presentation to the judges, participants, and organisers, followed by questions.
+A total of 24 h after the start of the workshop, each group gave a 10 min presentation to the judges, participants and organisers, followed by questions.
 Participants were further required to submit notebooks showing the development of their project and key decision-making points.
-Table 2 presents a brief overview of the communication strategies developed and the links to each team's submissions can be found in the event evaluation report (Water Youth Network, 2018, p.10).
+Table 2 presents a brief overview of the communication strategies developed, and the links to each team's submissions can be found in the event evaluation report (Water Youth Network, 2018, p.
+10).

-The judging panel included; GFDRR, BBC Media Action, NERC, British Geological Survey, FM Global, National Autonomous University of Mexico, and Iztapalapa Municipality Department of Civil Protection.
-Teams were judged on the following criteria: 1) decision-making process, 2) identification of expected outcomes and impact, 3) appropriateness of output for target audience(s) and aims (outcomes and impact), 4) originality, creativity and innovation in risk communication, 5) clarity of documentation and presentation, 6) applicability of the risk communication strategy.
+The judging panel included GFDRR, BBC Media Action, NERC, the British Geological Survey, FM Global, the National Autonomous University of Mexico and the Iztapalapa Municipality Department of Civil Protection.
+Teams were judged on the following criteria: (1) decision-making process, (2) identification of expected outcomes and impact, (3) appropriateness of output for target audience(s) and aims (outcomes and impact), (4) originality, creativity and innovation in risk communication, (5) clarity of documentation and